Atrium Summer Math Institute

 • From Curious Inquiry to Confident Fluency, for Elementary educators (Kindergarten – Grade 5)

 In addition to the two main workshops, we will spend time with the entire cohort of math educators, participating in math teachers' circles and collegial time over great meals, as well as whole-group sharing opportunities.
 The Summer Math Institute takes place over three fun and worthwhile days at the Atrium School on the Watertown/Cambridge line.
-Thanks to generous donations, we have a limited number of scholarships available for those in need – a 25% discount for public school teachers, a 50% discount for graduate students and teachers in Title 1 schools!
-Save the date and please forward this info to colleagues/friends who might be interested.

 Who You Are: A teacher, aspiring teacher, administrator, learning specialist, or coach (at a public, charter, independent, or parochial school, or after-school program, etc.) committed to evolving your practice and refining your pedagogy.
 You’re seeking new resources and a collegial environment of like-minded faculty for collaboration and community.
 You’re looking for both inspiration and practicality, broad theory and useful pedagogy you can use next year.